lasgroup/ml-protein-design-sav-gold/README.md

 Content: Enhanced Sequence-Activity Mapping and Evolution of Artificial Metalloenzymes by Active Learning
 --------

-This repository contains scripts for analysis, preparation and reporting of results from a study published in  2024 ACS Central Science publication:
+This repository contains scripts for analysis, preparation and reporting of results from a study published in ACS Central Science journal:

 <img src="banner.png" alt="Repository Icon" width="1000">